- Planning Policy

 The Town Planning system is regulated through a large amount of legislation all of which can be found on the government’s website.
 Planning Policy is directed by the national policy as set out in the National Planning Policy Framework (NPPF) and guidance on how the policy should be applied is set out in the National Planning Policy Guidance (NPPG).

-Broxtowe Borough Councils emerging local plan has been undertaken in two parts;
+Broxtowe Borough Councils local plan has been undertaken in two parts;

-- Part 1 of the Local Plan (the Core Strategy) is already established and sets the strategic vision, aims and objectives for the borough as a whole until 2028
+- Part 1 of the Local Plan (the Aligned Core Strategy) is already established and sets the strategic vision, aims and objectives for the borough as a whole until 2028.

-The emerging Local Plan as a whole will replace the existing 2004 Local Plan
+The Local Plan (part 1 and part 2), as a whole when adopted will replace the existing 2004 Local Plan

 The timescale for the preparation of the Local Plan is set out in the Local Development Scheme (LDS).

-A number of local communities are preparing neighbourhood plans for specific areas within the borough which, once ‘made’, will sit alongside the Local Plan and will take precedence over existing non-strategic policies.
+A number of local communities are preparing Neighbourhood Plans for specific areas within the borough which, once ‘made’, will sit alongside the Local Plan and will take precedence over non-strategic policies.

 To measure progress with achieving planning objectives (as set out in the Local Plan) completed development is monitored and reported in the Annual Monitoring Report (AMR) and land availability and supply is monitored and reported in the Strategic Housing Land Availability Assessment (SHLAA).